 7. Two And a Half Men

-For a 20-minute injection of good mood and a vocabulary boost, try “Two And a Half Men” on PrimeVideo.
+For a 20-minute injection of good mood and a vocabulary boost, please try “Two And a Half Men” on PrimeVideo.
 The series deals with a variety of daily scenarios, all the while providing hilarious jokes and causing giggles galore.
-A nice alternative to “Friends”.
-Bear in mind that they switched from Charlie Sheen to Ashton Kucher towards the end of the series so if you have a preference for one or the other, you will be able to pick and choose.
+It is certainly a nice alternative to “Friends”.
+But bear in mind that they switched from Charlie Sheen to Ashton Kucher towards the end of the series.
+So if you have a preference for one or the other, you will be able to pick and choose.

 Source: Le Monde

-Broadchurch is a serial crime drama set in a fictional town of Broadchurch in Dorset, England, just off the English Channel, and it would be perfect for those of you who love detective series and whodunnits.
-The series follows the town’s local police detectives, with each season focusing upon a specific crime investigation.
-The actors are magical.
+Broadchurch is a serial crime drama set in a fictional town of Broadchurch in Dorset, England, just off the English Channel.
+Therefore, it would be perfect for those of you who love detective series and whodunnits.
+Firstly, the series follows the town’s local police detectives.
+Secondly, each season focuses on a specific crime investigation.
+Moreover, the actors are magical.
 You will be sure to recognise Olivia Coleman as the Queen from “The Crown”.
-We dare you to attempt switching to another series halfway.
-You won’t!
+Of course, we dare you to attempt switching to another series halfway.
+Because you won’t!
 What’s more, you will get absolutely addicted to the original soundtrack by Olafur Arnalds.

 9. The Wombles

-We are nearly through our list and so it’s a nice place to finally introduce “The Wombles”.
-Tons of episodes are available on the good old YouTube, absolutely free of charge!
-Pure fun guaranteed for the whole family.
-The kids will laugh with it and learn with it – while the grownups will get an insight into the old-fashioned British cartoons that your international colleagues grew up watching.
-Enjoy the great British humour deftly dealing with all sorts of everyday life situations.
+We are nearly through our list.
+And so it’s a nice place to finally introduce “The Wombles”.
+Please note that tons of episodes are available on the good old YouTube, absolutely free of charge!
+So pure fun guaranteed for the whole family.
+For example, the kids will laugh with it and learn with it.
+And as a result of watching this cartoon the grownups, on the other hand, will get an insight into the old-fashioned British cartoons that their international colleagues grew up watching.
+So simply enjoy the great British humour deftly dealing with all sorts of everyday life situations.

 Last but not least, Mindhunter produced by inter alia Charlize Theron is a gripping new crime thriller from the US.
 If you don’t mind considering how a serial killer’s mind works, this series will be perfect for picking up on some criminal psychology vocabulary during some mind boggling interviews with imprisoned killers.